bit-turtle/canlosetup/README.md

 A Systemcore image modification tool powered by losetup

 ## OS Compatibility
 CANlosetup is only compatible with Linux because it relies on Linux loop devices.

+Use WSL2 to run the tool on Windows
+Use a Linux VM to run the tool on Mac

 ## Usage
 `./canlosetup.sh <Systemcore Image Type> <Systemcore Image> [CAN HAT Type] [Team Number]`